Anshika1110/PRODIGY_SD_05/README.md

-This is an user driven and gui based web scrapping program.
-This program is written in python so make sure you have Python installed on your system.
-Install the necessary libraries.
-Write the Python Script and run it on new terminal.
-Steps for using the application:Enter URL-> Click on Fetch and Display Data->Review Data->Save to CSV You can see the csv file in any format in the respective directory.
+# Web Scraper

+# Overview:

+This Python application utilizes Tkinter for the GUI, BeautifulSoup for web scraping, and requests for fetching data from a specified URL.
+It extracts product information from a web page and displays it in a user-friendly interface.

+# Features:

+1.Fetch and display product data from a given URL.

+2.Displayed data includes product name, price, and rating.

+3.Option to save fetched data as a CSV file.

+# Usage:

+->Enter the URL of the product listing page.

+->Click on Fetch and Display Data to retrieve and display product information.

+->Click on Save to CSV to save the displayed data as a CSV file.

+License:

+This project is licensed under the MIT License - see the LICENSE file for details.

+Author

+Anshika Pandey